-There also exist related digital procedures that converge rapidly when a good initial guess of the relative orientation is available, as is usually the case when one is interpreting aerial photography [Slama et al. 80].
+There also exist related digital procedures that converge rapidly when a good initial guess of the relative orientation is available, as is usually the case when one is interpreting aerial photography [45].
 Not all of these methods use Euler angles.
-Thompson [1959b], for example, uses twice the Gibb's vector [Korn & Korn 68] to represent rotations.
+Thompson [49], for example, uses twice the Gibb's vector [26] to represent rotations.
 These procedures may fail to converge to the correct solution when the initial guess is far off the mark.
 In the application to motion vision, approximate translational and rotational components of the motion are often not known initially, so a procedure that depends on good initial guesses is not particularly useful.
-Also, in terrestrial, close-range [Okamoto 81] and industrial photogrammetry [Fraser & Brown 86] good initial guesses are typically harder to come by than they are in aerial photography.
+Also, in terrestrial, close-range [35] and industrial photogrammetry [8] good initial guesses are typically harder to come by than they are in aerial photography.

 Normally, the directions of the rays are obtained from points generated by projection onto a planar imaging surface.
 In this case the directions are confined to the field of view as determined by the active area of the image plane and its distance to the center of projection.
-The field of view is always less than a hemisphere, since only points in front of the camera can be imaged.
-The method described here applies, however, no matter how the directions to points in the scene are determined.
+The field of view is always less than a hemisphere, since only points in front of the camera can be imaged.7 The method described here applies, however, no matter how the directions to points in the scene are determined.
 There is no restriction on the possible ray directions.
-We do assume, however, that we can tell which of two opposite semi-infinite line-segments the point lies on.
-If a point lies on the correct line-segment we will say that it lies in front of the camera, otherwise it will be considered to be behind the camera (even when these terms do not strictly apply).
+We do assume, however, that we can tell which of two opposite semi-infinite line segments the point lies on.
+If a point lies on the correct line segment, we will say that it lies in front of the camera, otherwise it will be considered to be behind the camera (even when these terms do not strictly apply).

-The problem of relative orientation is generally considered solved, and so has received little attention in the photogrammetric literature in recent times [Van Der Weele 59-60].
-In the annual index of Photogrammetric Engineering, for example, there is only one reference to the subject in the last ten years [Ghilani 83] and six in the decade before that.
-This is very little in comparison to the large number of papers on this subject in the fifties, as well as the sixties, including [Gill 64] [Sailor 65] [Jochmann 65] [Ghosh 66] [Forrest 66] and [Oswal 67].
+The problem of relative orientation is generally considered solved, and so has received little attention in the photogrammetric literature in recent times [54].
+In the annual index of Photogrammetric Engineering, for example, there is only one reference to the subject in the last ten years [10] and six in the decade before that.
+This is very little in comparison to the large number of papers on this subject in the fifties, as well as the sixties, including those by Gill [13], Sailor [39], Jochmann [25], Ghosh [11], Forrest [7], and Oswal [36].
 In this paper we discuss the relationship of relative orientation to the problem of motion vision in the situation where the motion between the exposure of successive frames is relatively large.
 Also, a new iterative algorithm is described, as well as a way of dealing with the situation when there is no initial guess available for the rotation or the direction of the baseline.
 The advantages of the unit quaternion notation for representing rotations are illustrated as well.
 Finally, we discuss critical surfaces, surface shapes that lead to difficulties in establishing a unique relative orientation.